 Crimes Involving Minors: Any person 18 years of age or older who knowingly or intentionally manufactures, distributes, delivers, dispenses, or possesses with intent to manufacture, distribute, deliver or dispense a controlled substance or a counterfeit controlled substance (i) to a person (under the age of 18 years); (ii) in, on, or within 1,000 feet of a school, college, university, or playground; or (iii) within 100 feet of a youth center, public swimming pool, or video arcade shall be punished more severely.
 The law also provides for an enhanced penalty for anyone 18 years of age or older to knowingly and intentionally employ, hire, use, cause, persuade, coax, induce, entice, seduce, or coerce any person under the age of 18 years to manufacture, transport, distribute, carry, deliver, dispense, prepare for delivery, offer for delivery, or possess with intent to do the same a controlled substance or a counterfeit controlled substance.
 See Neb.
-Rev. Stat. § 28□416(4)(a) and (5)(a) (Cum.
+Rev. Stat. § 28 416(4)(a) and (5)(a) (Cum.
 Supp.
 2020).

 Persons under the age of eighteen who violate the drug laws may be subject to additional sentencing provisions found in Neb.
-Rev. Stat. § 28□416(18) and (19) (C), these include impounding licenses or permits issued under the Motor Vehicle Operator's License Act, completion of community service, and attending drug education classes.
+Rev. Stat. § 28 416(18) and (19), these include impounding licenses or permits issued under the Motor Vehicle Operator's License Act, completion of community service, and attending drug education classes.

-The law provides immunity from violations of §28-441 or subsection (3) of §28-416 in certain circumstances when a person may need medical assistance as a result of a drug overdose and the evidence for the violation of the laws was obtained as a result of the drug overdose and the request for medical assistance.
+Immunity and Violation Exceptions: The law provides immunity from drug related violations of subsection (3) of §28-416 and §28-441 (which relates to drug paraphernalia) in certain circumstances.
+The law provides immunity when a person may need medical assistance as a result of a drug overdose and the evidence for the violation of the laws was obtained as a result of the drug overdose and the request for medical assistance.
 A penalty may not be imposed on a person who otherwise violated the law if the person (i) made a good faith request for emergency medical assistance in response to the possible drug overdose of themself or another person as soon as the emergency situation was apparent; (ii) made the request for medical assistance; and (iii) when emergency medical assistance was requested for the possible drug overdose of another person: (A) remained on the scene until the medical assistance arrived; and (B) cooperated with medical assistance and law enforcement personnel.
 Neb.
-Rev. Stat. § 28-472.
+Rev. Stat. § 28-472 (Cum.
+Supp. .2020).